soupi/learn-haskell-blog-generator/src/02-hello.md

 # Hello, world!

-In this chapter we will create a simple HTML "hello world" program and use the Haskell toolchain to compile and run it.
+In this chapter, we will create a simple HTML "hello world" program and use the Haskell toolchain to compile and run it.

 > If you haven't installed a Haskell toolchain yet, visit